-E-3.3.4 Cable System Maintenance
+E-3.3.5 Cable System Maintenance

 The NY Project will be designed to operate with minimal day-to-day supervisory input, with key systems monitored remotely 24 hours a day.
 During operations, the NY Project will require both planned and unplanned inspections and maintenance, which will be carried out by qualified engineers, technical specialists, and associated support staff.
-The Applicant will ensure that all components are maintained and operated in a safe and reliable manner, compliant with regulatory conditions, and in accordance with commercial objectives.
+For the facilities that the Applicant will own and operate, the Applicant will ensure that all components are maintained and operated in a safe and reliable manner, compliant with regulatory conditions, and in accordance with commercial objectives.
+Operations and maintenance of the loop-in / loop-out lines are anticipated to be conducted by LIPA and PSEG-LI.

-An Operations and Maintenance (O&M) Plan will be developed and finalized prior to the commencement of construction.
+The Applicant's Operations and Maintenance (O&M) Plan will be developed and finalized prior to the commencement of construction.
 An Oil Spill Response Plan (for offshore facilities); Spill Prevention, Control and Countermeasures Plan (for onshore facilities); and Safety Management System will also be developed and implemented during O&M activities.

-The submarine export cables and onshore cables will be monitored through Distributed Temperature Sensing equipment.
+The submarine export, onshore export, and interconnection cables will be monitored through Distributed Temperature Sensing equipment.
 The Distributed Temperature Sensing system will be able to provide real time monitoring of temperature, alerting the Applicant should the temperature change, which often is the result of a change in cable burial depth, for example caused by scouring of cable covering material.
 The Applicant will also conduct surveys of the submarine export cables to confirm the cables have not become exposed or that the cable protection measures have not worn away.
 A Distributed Vibration Sensing system will be integrated within the submarine export cables to provide real-time vibration monitoring close to the cables, which may indicate potential dredging activities or anchor drag occurring close to the cables.
 Upon receiving any such alert, the Applicant will warn vessels in the area (for the submarine export cable route), assess the cable condition, and identify any needed corrective actions.